jevinskie/xpwn-modern-buid/README.markdown

 There are three utilities in this package, as well as the bundles and FirmwareBundles folders from PwnageTool, and Turbo's autopwn ramdisk.

+*NOTE: Img3 decoding has been changed in newer firmwares (>= 3.1).
+Backwards compatibility with older firmwares is achieved by passing "--old-img3-decrypt" to idevice, imagetool, ipsw, xpwntool.*

 ## Overview

 The general series of steps should be to use ipsw to create a custom IPSW with